A-League Logo

 The letters L stood for “league.”
 Their intricate arrangement gave the impression of intertwined mountains, roads, and rivers and symbolized a whole continent.

-Initially, eight teams participated in the tournament.
-That is why there are eight letters in the visual sign.
-Four of them are large and correspond to the four playoff participants, who are competing for the main title.
+Eight teams initially participated in the tournament, so the visual sign has eight letters.
+Four are large and correspond to the four playoff participants competing for the main title.

 Below the visual mark is the full name of the A-League tournament.
-The capital letters indicate the significance of the competition, foreshadowing the great future of the new championship.
-And the use of italics brought dynamism to the logo, demonstrating the desire for development.
+The capital letters indicate the competition’s significance, foreshadowing the new championship’s great future.
+Using italics gives the logo dynamism, demonstrating the desire for development.

 Hyundai was the main sponsor of the meetings, so its mention was added to the name and logo of the championship.